 There are nine carol services for Christmas and Venezuelans attend at least one of these masses to worship at dawn.
 From the large city of Caracas to the smaller rural areas, people rise in the early mornings and travel by foot as most roads are closed off.
 No alarm clocks are needed as the sound bells and firecrackers fill the early morning air to let everyone know it is time.

 The final service is on Christmas Eve or Nochebuena de Navidad.
-A very important mass, families return home afterwards for a large meal and to exchange presents.
-In some families, Christmas Eve is the most important day; certainly children think so as it is when they open presents.
+A very important mass, families return home afterward for a large meal and to exchange presents.
+In some families, Christmas Eve is the most important day; certainly, children think so as it is when they open presents.